JGCRI/pygcam/docs/source/install.rst

 Installation
 ==================

-There are three modes of installing and using pygcam and :doc:`gcamtool`.
+There are two options for installing and using pygcam and :doc:`gcamtool`.

-  - :ref:`Option 1 <option1>` (**available only to Mac and Windows users**) installs an
-    all-in-one :doc:`gcamtool` directory created by
-    `pyinstaller <https://pythonhosted.org/PyInstaller>`_ that provides a
-    stand-alone version of gcamtool and all supporting files.
-    This is the simplest approach to gaining access to the :doc:`gcamtool` command: it requires only downloading the zip file, unzipping it, and setting your ``PATH`` environment variable to the location of the unzipped directory.

-  - :ref:`Option 2 <option2>` creates a new virtual environment for pygcam based on an "environment" file that identifies specific versions of all python modules required by ``pygcam``.
+  - :ref:`Option 1 <option1>` creates a new virtual environment for pygcam based on an "environment" file that identifies specific versions of all python modules required by ``pygcam``.
 This approach is fairly fool-proof, but it does require that you "activate" the pygcam environment before using it.

-  - :ref:`Option 3 <option3>` installs ``pygcam`` as a standard Python package, making
+  - :ref:`Option 2 <option2>` installs ``pygcam`` as a standard Python package, making
     it available for use in your own Python programming efforts, while also providing access to gcamtool.
 This sometimes creates conflicts between pygcam's requirements and those of other packages you may have installed, and may require familiarity